ciromattia/kcc/README.md

   - Add option to gen .mobi or .epub
   - Validate ePub
   - Make window take focus on app launch
+  - [OSX] Finder-launched app does not take into account user local $PATH

 ## COPYRIGHT